Online Teaching Resources for Faculty

 Course learning outcomes answer the question: What will students be able to do as a result of this course?

 Learning outcomes communicate expectations, structure learning, and guide instruction and assessment.
 Students benefit from courses that include a range of cognitive processes, from relatively simple tasks like remembering or understanding information to more complex thinking, such as critically analyzing information, completing a project, or creating new knowledge.
-Consider how you might incorporate activities involving a variety of thinking skills.
-The Sheridan Center also provides a guide for establishing learning goals.
+Consider how you might incorporate activities involving a variety of .
+The also provides a guide for establishing learning goals.
 Course outcome statements should:

 • be student-centered rather than instructor- or content-centered,